enricopesce/oracle-kubernetes-engine-deploy/README.md

 Costs depending on shape type and nodes selected, please estimate the correct costs with the [Cost estimator page](https://www.oracle.com/cloud/costestimator.html).

+The default settings deploy a simple cluster leveraging the [Oracle Cloud Free Tier](https://www.oracle.com/cloud/free/) with no cost, always free (2 VM ARM Ampere A1 Compute).

 ## Why Pulumi?

 I chose Pulumi because it is very easy to automate and develop logical implementations.
 The main features are: